 Amortization of in-licensed rights relates to the agreements we entered into with BioMarin and UWA in July 2017 and April 2011, respectively.
 We recorded an in-licensed right asset of approximately \$6.6 million in 2017 as a result of the settlement and license agreements with BioMarin.
-Additionally, following the first sale of EXONDYS 51 in September 2016 and VYONDYS 53 in December 2019, we recorded an in-licensed right asset of \$1.0 million and \$0.5 million, respectively, related to the license agreement with UWA.
+Additionally, following the first sale of EXONDYS 51 in September 2016, VYONDYS 53 in December 2019 and AMONDYS 45 in February 2021, we recorded an in-licensed right asset of \$1.0 million, \$0.5 million and \$0.5 million, respectively, related to the license agreement with UWA.
 Each in-licensed right is being amortized on a straight-line basis over the life of the patent from the first commercial sale of each product.
-For both the three months ended September 30, 2020 and 2019, we recorded amortization of in-licensed rights of approximately \$0.2 million.
-For the nine months ended September 30, 2020 and 2019, we recorded amortization of in-licensed rights of approximately \$0.5 million and \$0.6 million, respectively.
+For both the three months ended March 31, 2021 and 2020, we recorded amortization of in-licensed rights of approximately \$0.2 million.